davideC00/Bayesian-STAPLE/README.md

 # Bayesian STAPLE
-An algorithm to estimate the ground truth and performance parameter from a set of raters' segmentations.
+An algorithm that merges raters' labelings and estimates a ground truth and the performance parameters of each rater.

 ## Installation